BenKarmay/benkarmay.github.io/_posts/2023-02-24-Virtual-Machine-Clone-&-Template-Creation.md

 A template should produce a VM that meets a known baseline setup, configuration, and resource allocation.
 This will help in advance to produce an optimal, secure, and glitch free VM from your templates.

-### **Most importantly**
+## Principle objectives

+These are the principal objectives highlighted in this article but we auction them towards the end of the article to reflect a logical workflow.

-- **Clear Machine ID:** Every VM needs to have a unique Machine-ID.
-Clearing Machine-IDs prior to conversion to the template is a must.
+- **Clear Machine-ID:** Every VM should have a unique Machine-ID.
 Leaving Machine-ID designated in the template results in duplicate Machine-IDs for every consequent VM.
+Clearing Machine-IDs prior to template creation is a must.
 - **Clear all SSH Host-Keys:** A fresh VM when started for the first time will generate a new set of SSH Host Keys.
-SSH Host-Keys need to be cleared from the system prior to template conversion or risk multiple machines using identical SSH Host-Keys.
+SSH Host-Keys need to be cleared from the system prior to template creation or risk multiple machines using identical SSH Host-Keys.
-- **Distribution-Upgrade controls:** Ensure prescribed distribution version is maintained during system updates.
-For rolling version Perform **Full-Update** and **Distribution-Upgrade.**
+- **Distribution-Upgrade controls:** Maintain prescribed distribution version during system updates.
+For rolling versions Perform Full-Update and Distribution-Upgrade.

-### **More generally**
+## Supplementary & optional objectives

-Based on your known or expected use case.
+Based on you a known or expected use case: Install and customize applications, utilities, security features, network and connectivity, desktop, and display setting.

-- Customise desktop and display configuration.
-- Install applications and utilities.
+- Install Applications and utilities.
+- Enable Security features.
-- Configure security features.
+- Configure Network & Connectivity.
-- Change network configuration.
+- Customise Desktop and Display setting.

 ---

 # Scope

-This guide and workflow correlates to PROXMOX however the fundamental principles will be same regardless of hypervisor.
-Cloning and template creation reference PVE (PROXMOX Virtual Environment) being the control centre API for admins and users encompassing access control, resource management, and entirety of hypervisor features.
+This guide and workflow correlates to PROXMOX however the fundamental principles will be similar regardless of hypervisor.
+Cloning and template creation reference PVE (PROXMOX Virtual Environment) being the control centre API for admins and users encompassing access control, resource management, and the entirety of hypervisor features.
 UX will vary across hypervisors, but their features will be fairly consistent and recognizable.

-Kali Linux example used in this article is a Debian based Linux distribution however Ubuntu and most other Linux based distros will be in the ballpark of this guides workflow.
+The Kali Linux example used in this article is a Debian based Linux distribution however Ubuntu and most other Linux based distros will be in the ballpark of this article's workflow.
 Non-Linux operating systems will adhere to the same principals highlighted in this article but implementation will vary.
 There are additional techniques for pre-configuring and automating virtual machine cloning and template creation that are well worth learning but they are out of scope for this article.

 ---